 • Six days after ovulation, the fertilized egg implants in the uterus and thus the first contact between “mother and child”.

-• Migraine attacks can be treated with medication for approximately the first three weeks after the first day of the last menstrual period without endangering the fetus.
+• Medical treatment of migraine attacks is possible for a period of the first three weeks after the first day of the last menstruation without endangering the fruit.

-• An existing pregnancy can be diagnosed with newer pregnancy tests from the 6th to the 10th.
-The day after ovulation can be detected, which means there are some “unsafe” days around three weeks after menstruation in which it is recommended to carry out a pregnancy test before taking acute medication.
+• Existing pregnancy can be used with newer pregnancy tests from 6-10.
+The day after ovulation, there is a few "unsafe" days about three weeks after menstruation, in which one recommends carrying out a pregnancy test before taking acute medication.

 Birth control pills and migraines